 We also find that Bitcoin pricing mechanism makes is more suitable for high value transactions as users compete fiercely to use its limited throughput.
 Developers have been investing significantly to increase capacity and achieve a solution that allows micro payments.
 We show limited throughput is not a technological shortcoming but a key property that keeps the platform stable.
 Overall, the transactions of small sizes, which are not suitable for Bitcoin and need to use Visa/Master Card, have to pay a higher transaction fee on the traditional channel in equilibrium.
 Therefore, paradoxically, even though Bitcoin increases competition in the payments processing industry, the users who need to process transactions through the traditional channels end up paying higher transaction fees.

 Conference on Information Systems and Technology.
 Phoenix, AZ, Nov 2018.
-(Among five nominations for Best Conference Paper)
+(Nomination for Best Conference Paper)

 Marketing Science Conference.
 Rome, Italy, June 2019.